-The Justice Department’s Antitrust Division Attends Organization for Economic Cooperation and Development (OECD) Meetings
+The Justice Department’s Antitrust Division Attends Organisation for Economic Co-operation and Development (OECD) Meetings

 A delegation from the U.S. DOJ Antitrust Division, including Deputy Assistant Attorney General Roger Alford, is attending meetings of the OECD Competition Committee in Paris this week.